Process

 Competitive Advantage

-no fermentation, noble metal free catalyst, no additives, mild reaction conditions, low energy consumption
+short residence times due to noble metal free catalyst, no additives, mild reaction conditions, low energy consumption

 selective – low amount of residues